Michael C. Rockefeller Traveling Fellowship ...................................due Tuesday, October 10, 12 noon

 - Selection Committee meeting:Early April

 The Eben Fiske Studentship, established by the bequest of the Reverend Eben Fiske (Trinity ’35), enables a member of the Harvard College graduating class to undertake postgraduate study in Trinity College at the University of Cambridge.
 There is no subject restriction.
-Preference will be given to students intending to proceed to the Ph.D. degree, but consideration will be given to all candidates intending to pursue a multi-year advanced degree course.
+Preference will be given to students intending to proceed to the Ph.D. degree.